predomics/gpredomics/docs/cv.md

    - Class 0: 1 sample  (1 Batch A, 0 Batch B)
    - Class 1: 1 sample  (1 Batch B)
 ```

+In extreme cases like above, fold sizes may vary slightly (2 vs 3 samples), but the stratification guarantees that the rare "Class 0 / Batch B" sample is isolated for validation exactly once.

 *Why are there 0 samples of Class 1 in Fold B?*
 Since there are only 2 samples of Class 1 total and we requested 3 folds, it is mathematically impossible to put a sample in every fold (2 items cannot fill 3 boxes).